On International Tiger Day the world’s tigers need you to help create a stripe-pattern database!

 The Alan Turing Institute is named after the pioneering computer scientist and philosopher who helped crack Germany’s Enigma Code during World War Two, which saved thousands of lives; his likeness appears on the £50 banknote.

-An ATI-sponsored doctoral researcher will spend six months using the images to develop the technology, and the project will also be taken up by a longer-term ATI Data Study Group.
+A Turing-sponsored doctoral researcher will spend six months using the images to develop the technology and the project will also be taken up by a longer-term Turing Data Study Group.
 The initial goal will be for us to be able to cross-reference new tiger skin images that we capture against our existing database of tiger skin images and we can help other researchers, NGOs and law enforcement do the same.
-Beyond that, we would like to see a global database being created, held by a neutral body that we can all access, add to and cross-reference images of skins against using the ATI-developed technology.
+Beyond that, we would like to see a global database being created, held by a neutral body that we can all access, add to and cross-reference images of skins against using the developed technology.

 If you have any questions or would like to know more about the EIA Tiger Stripes Project, please email firstname.lastname@example.org